hybridgroup/artoo-digispark/README.md

 $ artoo littlewire upload
 ```

-That is it, you are set to start running Artoo digispark examples.

-Thanks to [@bluebie](https://github.com/Bluebie) for the help with udev rules used when uploading littlewire to the digispark! (https://github.com/Bluebie/micronucleus-t85/wiki/Ubuntu-Linux)

 Once plugged in, use the `artoo connect scan` command with the  `-t usb` option to verify your connection info:

 ```
 $ artoo connect scan -t usb
 ```

-Now use the `ID` info returned to find the `product` and `vendor` ID's for the connection info Digispark in your Artoo code.
+Now use the `ID` info returned to find the `product` and `vendor` ID's required to establish a connection with the Digispark in your Artoo code.

+That is it, you are set to start running Artoo digispark examples.

+Thanks to [@bluebie](https://github.com/Bluebie) for the help with udev rules used when uploading littlewire to the digispark! (https://github.com/Bluebie/micronucleus-t85/wiki/Ubuntu-Linux)

 ### Windows